Julio Fernández (film producer)

-Julio Fernández Rodríguez (26 July 1947 – 18 November 2025) was a Spanish film producer.
+Julio Fernández Rodríguez (26 July 1947 – 17 November 2025) was a Spanish film producer.

-Life and work
+Life and career

-Fernández was born 26 July 1947 in Cereixido, Lugo.
-He was a member of the Spanish Academy of Motion Picture Arts and Sciences, vice-president of the Federation of Associations of Spanish Audiovisual Producers (FAPAE), a member of the board of directors of the Entity for the Management of Audiovisual Producers' Rights (EGEDA), a trustee of the private foundation Higher School of Cinema and Audiovisuals of Catalonia (ESCAC). dependent on the University of Barcelona, and president of the Association of Galician Entrepreneurs of Catalonia (AEGA-CAT).
+Fernández was born in Cereixido, province of Lugo, on 26 July 1947.
+He was a member of the Academy of Cinematographic Arts and Sciences of Spain, vice-president of the Federation of Associations of Spanish Audiovisual Producers (FAPAE), a member of the board of directors of the Entity for the Management of Audiovisual Producers' Rights (EGEDA), a trustee of the private foundation Cinema and Audiovisual School of Catalonia (ESCAC), and president of the Association of Galician Entrepreneurs of Catalonia (AEGA-CAT).

 In 1987, he acquired Filmax.
 In 2002, he was awarded the Castelao Medal.